 2. Marta Minujin

-Marta Minujín, an Argentine artist born in Buenos Aires in 1943, is celebrated for her avant-garde contributions to modern art.
+Marta Minujín, a renowned Argentine artist born in Buenos Aires in 1943, is celebrated for her avant-garde contributions to modern art.
 Her bold installations and performances challenge conventions, earning her global recognition.
-Minujín‘s fearless approach to art has solidified her status as one of the world’s most renowned contemporary artists.

 “The Parthenon of Books”: This iconic installation, showcased at Documenta 14 in 2017, featured a full-scale replica of the Parthenon constructed from banned books.
 It symbolized the power of knowledge and resistance against censorship.